COBREXA/COBREXA.jl/docs/src/structure.md

   - [`constraints_variability`](@ref)

 !!! tip "Exploring and customizing the frontend analysis functions"
-    If you want to know which builder function is used to create or modify some kind of constraint tree in COBREXA, use the "link to source code" feature in the frontend function's individual documentation.
-The source code of front-end functions is written to be as easily re-usable as possible -- you can simply copy-paste it into your program, and immediately start building your own specialized and customized front-end functions.
+    To know which builder function is used to create or modify some kind of constraint tree in COBREXA, use the "link to source code" feature in the frontend function's individual documentation.
+The source code of front-end functions is written to be as easily re-usable as possible -- one can simply copy-paste it into the program, and immediately start building specialized and customized front-end functions.

 Technical description of the constraint tree functionality, together with examples of basic functionality and many useful utility functions is available